prabhakarrana/Udacity-Machine-Learning-Engineer/README.md

 Algorithm: OpenCV, Convolutional Neural Networks: ResNet-50, VGG-16, VGG-19, Inception and Xception

 Given an image of a dog, the algorithm identified an estimate of the canine’s breed.
 If supplied an image of a human, the code identifies the resembling dog breed.
 Used transfer learning on several CNN architectures, finally picking one which yielded 84% accuracy.
-See project ML: Identifying dog breeds

 **Finding Donors for CharityML**